Beam-On-Graph: Simultaneous Channel Estimation for mmWave MIMO Systems with Multiple Users: Numerical Results

 In order to gain an insight into when a user is likely to complete its channel estimation, we plot in Fig. \ref{P_CDF} the cumulative distribution function (CDF) that a user completes its channel estimation before a given duration $T_E$ for both SWIFT approaches with various SNR values.
 From Fig. \ref{P_CDF}, we can first see that users at a larger SNR are more likely to estimate their channel before those with low SNR.
 With a large number of users distributed across all SNRs, we can infer that the occurrence of channel estimation feedback events would be spread over a large number of different times.
 As a result, this would alleviate pressure on the feedback channel (used by each user to feedback beamforming directions to the BS) as the number of users needing to communicate at any given time would be significantly reduced.
 It is also interesting to compare the differences in CDFs for both SWIFT variations.
 It can be seen that at high SNR, both approaches have similar CDFs which is consistent with the observation in Fig. \ref{SU_M} where both approaches are seen to have the same average number of measurements.
 At low-to-medium SNR, it can be seen that, by adopting SWIFT-PEPA, users having a greater probability of completing their estimation with a shorter duration.
 This is again consistent with Fig. \ref{SU_M}, where SWIFT-PEPA has a lower average number of measurements in the low-to-medium SNR ranges.
+To validate our convergence analysis, Fig. \ref{P_CDF} also shows the upper bound for the probability of convergence in (\ref{converg}).
+As can seen, both SWIFT-FPA and SWIFT-PEPA satisfy the bound.
+At larger values of \(T_{E}\ \), the numerical CDFs do not approach the convergence bound due to the non-zero probability of the channel either being in a deep fade or having no paths, which were not considered in this convergence bound.

 We now turn to a multi-user scenario with $U$ users in a single cell of radius $R$.
 We assume that the $u$th user has a distance $d^{(u)}$ from the BS and this distance is uniformly distributed within the range $[0,R]$.
 We then model the variance of the fading coefficient for the $u$th user as a function of distance by $\sigma_R^{(u)} = (d^{(u)})^{-\beta}$, where $\beta$ is the path loss exponent.
 As the distances between BS and users are not expected to change rapidly relative to the cell size, we consider that $\sigma_R^{(u)}$ is known to each user from experience of previous channels\footnote{It is worth pointing out that the channel estimation tools used in this paper can also be extended to jointly estimate the channel statistics in a similar way as in \cite{vila2011expectation}.}.
 We set the BS transmit power $P=20$dBm, the noise power $N_0=-60$dBm, the path loss exponent $\beta=4$ and the cell radius $R=200$m.
 For example, this configuration leads to $P\sigma_R^{(u)}/N_0=-12$dB at $d=200$m and $P\sigma_R^{(u)}/N_0=12$dB at $d=50$m.